 During this state of crisis, special rules apply to third-country nationals unlawfully entering and/or staying in Hungary and to those seeking asylum, including:

-Police are authorised to pushback across the border fence irregularly staying migrants who wish to seek asylum in Hungary from any part of the country, without any legal procedure or opportunity to challenge this measure.
+- Police are authorised to pushback across the border fence irregularly staying migrants who wish to seek asylum in Hungary from any part of the country, without any legal procedure or opportunity to challenge this measure.

-Asylum applications can only be submitted in the transit zones at the border unless the applicant is already residing lawfully in the territory of Hungary.
+- Asylum applications can only be submitted in the transit zones at the border unless the applicant is already residing lawfully in the territory of Hungary.
 Asylum seekers are to be held in the transit zones for the entire asylum procedure without any legal basis for detention or judicial remedies.

-All vulnerable persons and unaccompanied asylum-seeking children over 14 years of age are also automatically detained in the transit zones.
+- All vulnerable persons and unaccompanied asylum-seeking children over 14 years of age are also automatically detained in the transit zones.

 The asylum procedure is a single procedure where all claims for international protection are considered.
 The procedure consists of two instances.
-The first instance is an administrative procedure carried out by the IAO.
+The first instance is an administrative procedure carried out by the NDGAP.
 The second instance is a judicial review procedure carried out by regional Administrative and Labour Courts, which are not specialised in asylum.
-There is an inadmissibility process and an accelerated procedure in addition to the normal procedure.
+There is an inadmissibility procedure and an accelerated procedure in addition to the normal procedure.

 Inadmissibility: An application is declared inadmissible if somebody (a) is an EU citizen; (b) has protection status from another EU Member state; (c) has refugee status in a third country and this country is willing to readmit the applicant; (d) submits a subsequent application and there are no new circumstances or facts; (e) has travelled through a safe third country; and (f) the applicant arrived through a country where he or she is not exposed to persecution or to serious harm, or in the country through which the applicant arrived to Hungary an adequate level of protection is available.